vaideeshkumar1607/NM56/README.md

-#I have completed designing website with digital portfolio using html css and javascript
+I have completed designing website for digital portfolio using HTML, CSS and JAVASCRIPT.